kyma-project/istio/docs/user/00-42-proxy-stats-matcher.md

 When `proxyStatsMatcher` is configured globally, it propagates to the ingress gateway as well as sidecars.
 The gateway proxy evaluates outlier detection independently — ejection state is local to the proxy that originates the request, so the gateway tracks it separately from any sidecar.

+Two key properties follow from this:

+- **Ejection ownership**: when requests travel through the ingress gateway to a backend, it is the gateway proxy that records the ejection — not the client that sent traffic to the gateway.
+- **Per-replica independence**: when the gateway is scaled to multiple replicas, each pod maintains its own ejection state.
+A replica that received enough consecutive errors from a backend ejects it independently of replicas that did not.

 1. Create a Gateway and VirtualService to route traffic through the ingress:

 ```yaml